biostochastics/CCProfileSwitch/README.md

 ## How It Works

 CCProfileSwitch stores your API tokens in your system's native credential manager (macOS Keychain, Windows Credential Manager, or Linux Secret Service) and maintains profile metadata separately.
+On first run, it automatically detects your existing Claude Code credentials and imports them as a profile—no manual token entry needed.
 When you need to switch contexts, you run `claude-profile switch <name>`, and the tool writes that profile's token to Claude Code's credential file.
 The workflow looks like this:

 ```bash
 # Morning: Start with client-a work